anidixit64/vivre/LOGO_SETUP.md

 1. **GitHub**: Check that the full logo appears in the README
 2. **ReadTheDocs**: Build and deploy documentation to see both logos
-3. **PyPI**: Upload a new package version to see the full logo on PyPI
+3. **PyPI**: Upload a new package version and manually add the logo through the PyPI web interface
 4. **Browser**: Check that the icon appears as favicon in browser tabs

 ## Building Documentation Locally